-Similar to the non-spatial case, recently developed spatiotemporal modeling approaches have generally treated time as a discrete factor, and allowed the spatial distribution of density to be constant (modeled as a single spatial field, ignoring time) or time-varying (with variability modeled either as independent over time, or as an autoregressive process).
-The objective of this manuscript is to introduce a new modeling approach, explicitly accounting for spatial variability in how species population densities change through time.
-While widely applicable to a wide range of biological data (or even non-biological data), we focus on an application to changes in the distribution of commercially fished species.
-These represent 19 species from a 15-year publically available trawl survey dataset.
-We illustrate how our new approach may be used to infer changes over time, and also how output from this modeling approach may be useful in identifying spatial regions where change is greater than or less than average.
-We demonstrate how model-based COG estimates for these regions may be more useful than global COG trends calculated over an entire survey domain.
+Here, we introduce a new approach to address how estimates of change in species distributions are dependent on the spatial scale of quantitative indicators of species distribution.
+We describe the development of a modeling technique that explicitly accounts for spatial variability in how population densities change through time to estimate finer-scale indicators of species distribution shifts (local trends).
+While widely applicable to a wide range of biological data (or even non-biological data), we focus on an application to changes in the distribution of commercially fished marine species.
+These represent 19 species from a 15-year publicly available trawl survey dataset.
+We illustrate how our new approach may be used to infer changes over time, and also how output from this modeling approach may be useful in identifying spatial regions where change is greater or lesser than average.
+Specifically, we compare interpretations of species distribution shifts along a spectrum of indicators from coarse-scales (global COG trends calculated over an entire survey domain), to moderate- (regional COG trends) and fine-scales (local trend).

 Material and methods